RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

 - Fast Snapshot Restore(FSR)

   Amazon EBS fast snapshot restore (FSR) enables you to create a volume from a snapshot that is fully initialized at creation.
-This eliminates the latency of I/O operations on a block when it is accessed for the first time.
+This **eliminates the latency of I/O operations on a block when it is accessed for the first time**.
 Volumes that are created using fast snapshot restore instantly deliver all of their provisioned performance.

 ## Amazon RDS

+- does not support io2 (only io1)

+- By default, all inbound traffic to an RDS instance is blocked.

+- *Multi-AZ deployments are not a read scaling solution, you cannot use a standby replica to serve read traffic.
+The standby is only there for failover.*

+- Automated Backups

+  This backup occurs during a daily user-configurable 30 minute period known as the **backup window**.
+Automated backups are kept for a configurable number of days (called the backup retention period).
+Your automatic backup **retention period can be configured to up to thirty-five days.**

+- Creating a read replica

+  When you create a read replica, Amazon RDS takes a DB snapshot of your source DB instance and begins replication.
+As a result, you experience a brief I/O suspension on your source DB instance while the DB snapshot occurs.

+  An active, long-running transaction can slow the process of creating the read replica.
+We recommend that you wait for long-running transactions to complete before creating a read replica.
+If you create multiple read replicas in parallel from the same source DB instance, Amazon RDS takes only one snapshot at the start of the first create action.

+  When creating a read replica, there are a few things to consider.
+First, you must enable automatic backups on the source DB instance by setting the backup retention period to a value other than 0.
+This requirement also applies to a read replica that is the source DB instance for another read replica.
+To enable automatic backups on an RDS for MySQL read replica, first create the read replica, then modify the read replica to enable automatic backups.

 - Storage Auto Scaling